Duncan Hales

-Duncan Alister Hales (born 22 November 1947) is a former New Zealand rugby union player.
+Duncan Alister Hales (22 November 1947 – 8 January 2024) was a New Zealand rugby union player.
 A three-quarter, Hales represented Canterbury, Manawatu and, briefly, Hawke's Bay at a provincial level, and was a member of the New Zealand national side, the All Blacks, from 1972 to 1973.
 He played 27 matches for the All Blacks including four internationals.

+After retiring from rugby, Hales studied in the United States to become a chiropractor.
+He died in the United Kingdom on 8 January 2024, at the age of 76.